translate/pootle/docs/server/commands.rst

 syncdb
 ^^^^^^

-Strictly speaking *syncdb* is a generic django *manage.py* command that creates empty database tables.
+Strictly speaking ``syncdb`` is a generic Django management command that creates empty database tables.
 It has been customized for Pootle to create everything required for a bare bones install.
-This includes database tables, default permissions, some default objects used internally by Pootle (like the "default" and "nobody" user profiles) and the special Terminology and :ref:`Templates languages <templates#the_templates_language>`.
+This includes database tables, default permissions, some default objects used internally by Pootle (like the *"default"* and *"nobody"* user profiles) and the special Terminology and :ref:`Templates languages <templates#the_templates_language>`.

-If you just run *syncdb* you will have a usable Pootle install but you will need to create all languages manually, and you will not have a tutorial project to play with.
+If you just run ``syncdb`` you will have a usable Pootle install but you will need to create all languages manually, and you will not have a tutorial project to play with.

-Use this command if you plan to upgrade from a Pootle 1.2 install or if you don't like having many languages by default.

 .. _commands#initdb: